Curriculum - Cardiology Training (2010, with 2016 amendments)

 L14 3PE

-The Specialty Training Scheme is a five year training programme (ST3 through to ST7), completion of which will allow the trainee to be awarded a Certificate of Completion of Training (CCT).
-The first two years of training (ST3 and ST4) will be based in a District General or University Hospital under the supervision of one or more cardiology consultants recognised as trainers by the GMC.
-During this period, there will be continued exposure to acute medicine and cardiology and the trainees will supervise acute medical takes.
-There will also be an introduction to all aspects of modern cardiology, in particular cardiac catheterisation, echocardiography and permanent pacemaker implantation.
-Throughout this period, there will be close links with the tertiary cardiac centre (Liverpool Heart and Chest Hospital) and trainees will be encouraged to interact with the cardiac surgical staff and attend meetings at the hospital.
+The first years of training will be based in a District General or University Hospital under the supervision of one or more cardiology consultants recognised as trainers by the GMC.
+During this period, there will be continued exposure to acute medicine and cardiology and the resident doctors (RDs) will supervise the acute medical take.
+On-site catheter labs are available in some DGHs with exposure to coronary angiography and bradycardia pacing.
+Most hospitals provide opportunities to learn cardiac CT.
+There will be close links with the tertiary cardiac centre (Liverpool Heart and Chest Hospital) and RDs will be encouraged to interact with the cardiac surgical staff, attend meetings at the hospital and will have opportunities to spend time in the labs.

-After satisfactory completion of core cardiology training (ST3-5), trainees will undertake two years of advanced specialist area training, usually at Liverpool Heart and Chest Hospital.
-During this period, there will be training in the trainee’s chosen area of interest.
-We offer specialist area modules in Adult Congenital Heart Disease, Advanced Rhythm Training, Heart Failure, Interventional Cardiology, Cardiac Imaging and Inherited Cardiac Conditions.
-Those pursuing dual accreditation with GIM will have further training in GIM at the end of ST7.
+After satisfactory completion of core cardiology training, RDs will undertake advanced specialist area training, usually at Liverpool Heart and Chest Hospital.
+During this period, there will be training in the RD’s chosen area of interest.

-Outline training rotations are listed below by location and year of training.
-The progression through training posts can be varied year to year and tailored to meet the individuals training needs.
-Training capacity in advanced specialist area modules is good, but there may be competitive entry into popular modules based on a transparent selection process reflecting achieved competencies, research output and technical skills.
+Progression through training posts can be varied year to year and tailored to meet the individual’s training needs.
+Training capacity in advanced specialist area modules is good, but there may be competitive entry into popular modules based on a transparent selection process reflecting competencies, research output and technical skills.

-All rotations will be annual in August and specific posts and training requirements will have been discussed at the annual ARCP process.
+The majority of rotations will be annual in August and specific posts and training requirements will have been discussed both at the annual ARCP and the mid-year reviews.

 Training Programme Director